 International and Global Studies Thesis Guidelines and Deadlines

-The International and Global Studies program offers majors the opportunity to write a thesis in their regional and disciplinary specialization.
+The International and Global Studies program offers majors the opportunity to write a thesis.
 The thesis must be written over at least two terms.
 To receive departmental honors, students must write a thesis.

 (*See below for the definition of the International and Global Studies GPA.)

 Honors will be awarded to students with a GPA of 3.5 and a thesis grade of B+, high honors to students with a GPA of 3.7 and a thesis grade of A- or A, and highest honors to students with a GPA of 3.8 and a thesis grade of A.

 * The International and Global Studies GPA is calculated on the basis of those courses that satisfy or could potentially satisfy the requirements for the major.
 All courses that could count for the major will be used in the calculation of GPA for purposes of determining honors, and include all language courses, all disciplinary courses, all regional courses, and all courses with an IGST designation.